jasper-gomez/glossi-v2/README.md

 1. **Data Gathering**: Data used is from Glossi 1.0.
 2. **Data Preprocesing**: The data has undergone numerical encoding using `LabelEncoder`, feature selection using [`FeSeCo`](https://github.com/jasper-gomez/feature-selection-companion), and feature engineering.
 3. **Model Development**: Developed a simple Linear Regression (LR) model.
-4. **Coefficient Extraction**: Using the LR model, the coefficients and intercept have been identified.
+4. **Coefficient Extraction**: Using the LR model, the coefficients and intercept have been used as empirical ground truth for system parameters.
+5. **Simulation Modeling**: Created a Stochastic SD model.
+6. **Probabilistic Analysis**: Leveraged parallel programming to execute high-throughput Monte Carlo sampling.

 ---